aaronsarkissian/Gatsby-RK-Blog/content/parts/footnote.md

 title: footnote
 ---

-* this is the footnote
-* anything can be here.
+* You are free to copy and redistribute any material on the site giving appropriate credit